-The data were reduced from Stage 0 uncalibrated raw files (.uncal) with the JWST pipeline v.1.12.5 \citep{bushouse23}, using corresponding Calibration Reference Data System (CRDS) context file \texttt{jwst1174.pmap}.
-During Stage 1 process, the raw files were processed for detector level corrections using \texttt{Detector1 Pipeline} default settings.
-This included dark current removal, flagging of bad pixels, non-linearity correction, ramp jump corrections and readout noise removal, resulting in images with count rate per second.
-During Stage 2 process, the images were calibrated using the \texttt{Spec2 Pipeline} settings.
-Here, the data was processed for addition of WCS information, flat field correction, background subtraction, flux calibration and fringe correction including removal of residual fringes \citep{crouzet25}.
+The data were reduced from Stage 0 uncalibrated raw files (.uncal) with the JWST pipeline v.1.12.5 \citep{bushouse23}, using corresponding the Calibration Reference Data System (CRDS) context file \texttt{jwst1174.pmap}.
+During Stage 1 processing, the raw files were processed for detector-level corrections using \texttt{Detector1 Pipeline} default settings.
+This included dark current removal, bad pixel flagging, nonlinearity correction, ramp jump corrections, and readout noise removal, resulting in images with count rates per second.
+During Stage 2 processing, the images were calibrated using the \texttt{Spec2 Pipeline} settings.
+Here, the data underwent WCS addition, flat-field correction, background subtraction, flux calibration, and fringe correction including residual fringe removal \citep{crouzet25}.
 An additional bad-pixel removal routine was applied for outlier detection using the Vortex Image Processing (VIP) package \citep{christiaens23}.
-The absolute flux calibration was performed from observations of spectrophotometric standards to convert the detector image to units of MJy\,sr$^{-1}$ \citep{argyriou23}.
-Wavelength calibration is applied using MIRI/MRS reference files derived from lab measurements and observations of line emission from astrophysical standards.
-The wavelength scale is additionally corrected from the observatory reference frame to the barycentric reference frame.
-Finally, for Stage 3 process, \texttt{Spec3 Pipeline} step was applied which included spectral extraction and cube creation.
-Totally, 12 data cubes were created corresponding to each of the MIRI/MRS channel and sub-bands.
-The spectra of all 12 sub-bands were stitched together to allow for a single analysis of the full MIRI/MRS wavelength range.
+Absolute flux calibration was performed from observations of spectrophotometric standards to convert the detector image to units of megaJanskys per steradian \citep{argyriou23}.
+Wavelength calibration was applied using MIRI/MRS reference files derived from lab measurements and observations of line emission from astrophysical standards.
+The wavelength scale was additionally corrected from the observatory reference frame to the barycentric reference frame.
+Finally, for Stage 3 processing, the \texttt{Spec3 Pipeline} step was applied, which included spectral extraction and cube creation.
+In total, 12 data cubes were created, corresponding to each of the MIRI/MRS channel and sub-bands.
+The spectra of all 12 sub-bands were stitched together to enable a single analysis of the full MIRI/MRS wavelength range.

-Since the MIRI spectral cubes are calibrated in the barycentric reference frame, we applied a constant barycentric-to-LSR velocity correction of -10.1 \kms, appropriate for the coordinates of L1527 and the time of observation.
-In addition, the velocities were shifted to rest frame by correcting for the systemic velocity of +5.9 \kms.
+Since the MIRI spectral cubes were calibrated in the barycentric reference frame, we applied a constant barycentric-to-LSR velocity correction of -10.1 \kms, appropriate for L1527 coordinates and the observation time.
+In addition, the velocities were shifted to the rest frame by correcting for the systemic velocity of +5.9 \kms.